What is ASK?

 ASK enrollment has increased in each of its three years.
 Our expansion plans include summer programs and expanding our curriculum to include classes in stagecraft and in technical production, the latter taught by members of the International Alliance of Theatrical Stage Employees.
 Older students will receive opportunities for internships at The Klein and other professional theaters, such as the Bijou, Downtown Cabaret Theatre, and the Apollo Theater in Harlem.
 These internships can lead to permanent career opportunities.

 ASK is made possible in part by Fairfield County's Community Foundation support, and is also funded through private and corporate contributions including the CT Office of the Arts and Harvard Business School Community Partners.
+We are grateful for the generous support of The Scripps Family Fund for Education and the Arts.
 Regular fundraising events and efforts by the Klein Memorial Auditorium Foundation are held to build sustained support and growth of the program.

 While The Klein Auditorium building itself is owned by the City of Bridgeport, the operations of the Klein and the ASK school year program are not.